 The first step in informally resolving a complaint is to talk with the faculty member who is the subject of the student's complaint, seeking resolution directly.
 Sometimes this is not comfortable or appropriate.
 In that case, the complainant should first consult with his/her Faculty Mentor, and, if necessary, thereafter consult with the Area Head.
-If the concern/complaint is not resolved at this level, the complainant may consult with the Associate Chair for Graduate Studies, who would attempt to resolve the complaint.
-If the issue was not satisfactorily resolved, the Associate Chair for Graduate Studies would contact the Student Complaint Committee.
-The Student Complaint Committee would consist of four graduate students in at least the second year of graduate study, two from the clinical program and two from experimental.
-The Associate Chair for Graduate Studies would serve as a consultant to the committee, and would participate in these committee meetings only by invitation.
-The task of the committee would be to suggest to the student possible informal resolutions to the complaint.
-At this point, if resolution had not been obtained, the complainant would meet with the Department Chair to discuss resolution.
-Should this last step for informal resolution not be successful, the complainant could use formal university conflict resolution resources, including filing a formal grievance. [see below].
+If the concern/complaint is not resolved at this level, the Area Head would encourage the student to put the issue in writing, and to bring the written document to future meetings about the complaint.
+Next, the complainant may consult with the Associate Chair for Graduate Studies, who would attempt to resolve the complaint.
+If the issue was not satisfactorily resolved, the complainant would meet with the Department Chair to discuss resolution.
+Should this last step for informal resolution not be successful, the complainant could use formal university conflict resolution resources, including filing a formal grievance [see below].